www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [ ] Advertise no-code editor as main editor on live server.
     * [ ] Create no-code editor demo video.
     * [ ] Advertise code editor as the tough love edition.
-* [ ] Test any no-code editor GUI action via Selenium.
-CURRENT
+* [x] Test some no-code editor GUI action via Selenium.
-    * [ ] Isolate Selenium dependency via simple browser API, that supports simple actions.
+    * [x] Isolate Selenium dependency via simple browser API, that supports simple actions.
         * [x] Make MVP in Gel's UI for no-code editor.
-        * [ ] Move MVP in Dem, in order to make it generally usable.
+        * [x] Move MVP in Dem, in order to make it generally usable.
-            * [ ] Decide if Playwright replaces Selenium, as it seems to work better.
+            * [x] Decide if Playwright replaces Selenium, as it seems to work better.
+              Document the reasoning.
+              -> It was decided to use Playwright for now, because Playwright automatically downloads the browser engine, that fits to the host, instead of using the hosts browser engine.
-            * [ ] Remove MVP from Gel's UI and clean up Gel's UI.
+            * [x] Remove MVP from Gel's UI and clean up Gel's UI.
-            * [ ] Make MVP executable inside tests by starting a webserver during the tests.
+            * [x] Make MVP executable inside tests by starting a webserver during the tests.
               Keep in mind, that the browser API needs to know, how to access server.
-                * [ ] Minimal web server config, that can be used for testing.
+                * [x] Minimal web server config, that can be used for testing.
                   Use Cell API and WebsiteServerCell for test config.
-        * [ ] Fix Selenium logging by configuring SLF4J.
+        * [x] Fix Selenium logging by configuring SLF4J.
 Currently, a NOP logger is active.
-          Therefore, nothing is logged.
+          Therefore, nothing is logged. -> This is not relevant anymore, as Playwright is used instead of Selenium.
-        * [ ] Try out HtmlUnit as browser in test framework.
+        * [x] Try out HtmlUnit as browser in test framework. -> This is not relevant anymore, as Playwright is used instead of Selenium.
-            * [ ] The problem with that is, that some JavaScript frameworks need to be disabled for this to work.
+            * [x] The problem with that is, that some JavaScript frameworks need to be disabled for this to work.
+              -> This is not relevant anymore, as Playwright is used instead of Selenium.
-        * [ ] Test Firefox if available on Linux
+        * [x] Test Firefox if available on Linux
-        * [ ] Test Chrome if available on Linux
+        * [x] Test Chrome if available on Linux -> Will be done, when this gets relevant.
-        * [ ] If integration tests are active, at least for one browser or HTML/Javascript engine the tests have to be run, as otherwise one cannot be sure, that at least the basic GUI logic works.
+        * [x] If integration tests are active, at least for one browser or HTML/Javascript engine the tests have to be run, as otherwise one cannot be sure, that at least the basic GUI logic works.
+          -> Playwright does not have such a problem.
-    * [ ] Test GUI actions.
+    * [x] Test GUI actions.
 # Ideas
 * [ ] Expand reformatted solution output.
+    * [ ] Revive `get first user` ticket.
     * [ ] Add argumentation via pop-up to reformatted solution output: https://tabulator.info/docs/6.2/menu#cell-context
     * [ ] Color cells based on their ratings: https://tabulator.info/docs/6.2/format